๐Ÿ’ตGrowth of the American Economy

 ConceptBest Examples

-Crisis response/federal expansionNew Deal, Glass-Steagall Act, Great Society
+Crisis response / federal expansionNew Deal, Glass-Steagall Act, Great Society

 Monetary system designFederal Reserve, Gold Standard, Bretton Woods

-Supply-side/free market philosophyReaganomics
+Supply-side / free market philosophyReaganomics

-Regulatory/Progressive philosophyProgressive Era Reforms, Glass-Steagall
+Regulatory / Progressive philosophyProgressive Era Reforms, Glass-Steagall

-International economic engagementMarshall Plan, NAFTA, Bretton Woods
+International economic engagementMarshall Plan, NAFTA/USMCA, Bretton Woods

-Social safety net creationNew Deal, Great Society
+Social safety net creationNew Deal (Social Security), Great Society (Medicare/Medicaid)

-Financial sector regulationGlass-Steagall, Federal Reserve
+Financial sector regulationGlass-Steagall, Federal Reserve, SEC

-Trade liberalizationNAFTA, Bretton Woods
+Trade liberalizationNAFTA/USMCA, Bretton Woods

 Self-Check Questions